xd009642/xd-tts/slides/text_processing.typ

   - Turn output into a list of chunks
   - These are either: text, phonemes, tts state changes
-  - For text we split by spaces, grab punctuation then try to normalise each word
+  - For text we split words, grab punctuation then normalise each word
-  - Keeping it simple!
+  - Keeping it simple (no context)!
 ]

 #slide[